Sign the parent open letter to end inequality in baby loss

 Bereaved parents Amber, Darren, Vaishali, Bhavna and Vijay are writing to the new government to raise awareness of inequalities and systemic racism in baby loss.

-In 2021, Black babies were over twice as likely to be stillborn compared with white babies – and Asian babies were over 50% more likely to be stillborn.
+In 2022, Black babies were over twice as likely to be stillborn compared with white babies – and Asian babies were almost 50% more likely to be stillborn.

 Black and Asian babies are also more likely to die shortly after birth compared with white babies.